 Staying By The Beach Or Inland?

-Honestly, in our opinion, it doesn’t really matter if your accommodation is right on the beach or not, as even if it is inland it will be very close to the beach, and perhaps a little more tranquil.
+Honestly, in our opinion, although accommodation on the beach is lovely, it doesn’t really matter if you’re staying right on the beach or not.
+The island is so small that even if your staying inland it will be very close to the beach, and perhaps a little more tranquil.

 We stayed inland in a beautiful pool villa, which was only a 5-minute bicycle ride to the nearest beach and was on a gorgeous quiet road with palm trees and some local houses around.